 The Authority only reports restricted net position which represents constraints placed on net position used through external restrictions, reduced by liabilities related to those assets.
 The Authority's net position is restricted for economic development grants and loans.
-Of the total restricted net position, approximately \$4.3 million represents notes receivable (net) from various borrowers as described in Note 6, and approximately \$2.5 million represents grant funding committed via award agreements but not yet spent.
+Of the total restricted net position, approximately \$3.2 million represents notes receivable (net) from various borrowers as described in Note 6, and approximately \$2.2 million represents grant funding committed via award agreements but not yet spent.
+The remaining funds are restricted by the County for economic development.